KathiaF/PyBer_Analysis/README.md

     - Suburban: 490 drivers
     - Rural: 78 drivers

+The analysis shows that the total number of rides in rural cities is 13 to 5 times less per city than in urban and suburban cities, respectively.
+However, the average fare for rides in the rural cities is about $11 and $5 more per ride than the urban and suburban cities, respectively.
+This may be due to demand, as there are fewer drivers in rural cities compared to other types of cities.

 - Create box-and-whisker plots that visualize each of the following to determine if there are any outliers:
   - The number of rides for each city type.
   <img src="analysis/Fig2.png" width="50%" height="50%">